 Volunteer!
 There are many ways to volunteer for ACET:

 - Fundraising: A big thank you to everyone who has organised or taken part in a fundraiser on our behalf!
 From recorded albums* to coffee mornings, benefit concerts to marathons and mini-marathons, we have benefitted!
 If you would like to organise a table quiz, a sponsored walk, bag packing, or anything else that captures your interest, please contact us.
 For coffee mornings, we have coffee morning packs available.
 We also can provide sponsorship cards and t-shirts for anyone doing a sponsered run or walk.
-Volunteer fundraisers on behalf of ACET are required to adhere to the standards set out in the Statement of Guiding Principles of Fundraising, which can be read here: Conduct of Fundraisers
+Volunteer fundraisers on behalf of ACET are required to adhere to the standards set out in the Guidelines for Charitable Organisations Fundraising from the Public, which can be read here: Conduct of Fundraisers

 * Maureen Gatharia’s CD, Magnetic Power, is available from our office.
 All proceeds go to ACET Ireland.